 \section{Summary of Contributions and Research Opportunities}

-This section summarizes the main results and contributions obtained in this study, as well as the research opportunities identified through this mapping.
-The key contributions of this paper include:\\
+This section summarizes the main findings and contributions of this study, as well as the research opportunities identified.
+The key contributions include:

-\textbf{Mapping of the field:} This study provides an overview of the use of LLMs for qualitative analysis, addressing various dimensions of the area, such as: (i) the contexts in which LLMs have been applied to support qualitative analysis, (ii) the LLM models used and the data sources employed, (iii) the techniques and methodologies adopted in conducting qualitative analysis with the help of LLMs, (iv) the metrics used to evaluate effectiveness, and (v) the limitations and research opportunities identified in the current state of the art.
+\textbf{Mapping of the field:}This study provides an overview of the use of LLMs in qualitative analysis, covering various aspects such as: (i) application contexts, (ii) LLM models and data sources, (iii) techniques and methodologies adopted, (iv) metrics used to evaluate effectiveness, and (v) limitations and research opportunities in the current state of the art.

-This mapping focused on studies that reported the use of LLMs for qualitative analysis and detailed the prompt engineering employed, which is an essential requirement to ensure replicability.
-The results highlight the recent nature of exploration in this field, reflected by the relatively low number of included studies, most of which were published recently in 2023 and 2024.
+This mapping focused on studies that reported LLM applications for qualitative analysis, detailing the prompt engineering employed—an essential factor for ensuring reproducibility.
+The findings highlight the recent nature of this field, reflected in the relatively low number of included studies, most of which were published in 2023 and 2024.

-However, the findings allowed for the identification of several research opportunities.
-While LLMs demonstrate performance close to or even superior to traditional methods in some cases, there is a clear need for improvements.
-One aspect that requires further exploration is the limitations associated with the reliance on well-structured prompts.
-In this regard, it would be relevant to explore approaches that enhance LLMs' textual understanding, enabling greater flexibility in qualitative analyses.
+However, several research opportunities emerged.
+While LLMs exhibit performance comparable to or even superior to traditional methods in some cases, improvements are still needed.
+A key issue is their reliance on well-structured prompts, necessitating further exploration of approaches that enhance LLMs' textual understanding, allowing for greater flexibility in qualitative analyses.

-Additionally, there are opportunities to investigate new architectures or techniques that could improve the capture of semantic and subjective nuances, thereby ensuring more accurate and robust analyses.
-Another opportunity lies in researching methods to reduce "hallucinations" and biases, for instance, through fine-tuning models or adopting techniques for validation and filtering of responses.
-Moreover, the development of interfaces that make these models more accessible to researchers who are not AI specialists is another area worth exploring.
-Finally, creating a standardized and robust evaluation metric capable of capturing the complexity of qualitative analysis performed by LLMs represents a promising line of investigation.
+Additionally, opportunities exist to investigate new architectures and techniques that improve the capture of semantic and subjective nuances, ensuring more precise and robust analyses.
+Another promising direction involves methods to mitigate ``hallucinations" and biases, such as fine-tuning models or employing validation and filtering techniques.
+The development of user-friendly interfaces for researchers without AI expertise is also a relevant area of exploration.
+Finally, establishing a standardized and robust evaluation metric capable of capturing the complexity of qualitative analysis performed by LLMs represents a significant avenue for future research.